pivotal-jack-moon/gpfarmer/README.md

 $ vi group_vars/all.yml
 ~~~
 ansible_ssh_pass: changeme          # It should be changed with password of sudo user in hosts that gpdb would be installed.
-ansible_become_pass: rmsidwoalfh    # It should be changed with password of user in ansible host that gpfarmer would be run.
+ansible_become_pass: changeme       # It should be changed with password of user in ansible host that gpfarmer would be run.
 ~~~

 $ vi ansible-hosts